 By David S. Chang

 Every year Forbes publishes the richest 500 people in the world.
-Bill Gates has topped that list for 16 of the past 21 years.
-His fortune sits at $79.2 billion dollars, which is larger than the size of Hawaii’s economy at $77.4 billion dollars in 2014!
+Bill Gates has consistently topped that list until Jeff Bezos, founder of Amazon, became the first person to top $100 billion in early 2018.

-Although Gates’ wealth is the highest today, how would he stack up against the history’s richest people?
-Below are history’s top 30 richest people at their peak wealth, adjusted for inflation and appreciation of their assets.
-You will also see the “Honorable Mention” list that shows rulers, monarchs, and emperors of countries that drew their wealth from the country they ruled.
+Below are the 30 richest people of all time at their peak wealth, adjusted for inflation and appreciation of their assets.
+The list, including the “Honorable Mentions”, shows rulers, monarchs, and emperors of countries that drew their wealth from the country they ruled.

 - 14 out of the 30 are Americans